CanDIG/sample-data-generator/README.md

 there should be a `.whl` file and a `.tar.gz` file.

 ## Installing
+To install, you have two options available:
+1. Install from a built distribution
+2. Install from source code

+### Installing From a Built Distribution
-To install, you must have `wheel` installed.
+To install a built distribution, you must have `wheel` installed.
 If you do not have it installed, run the following:

 `pip install wheel`

 Once you have installed `wheel`, go into the `dist` directory and run the following to install:

 `pip install sample_data_generator-0.0.0-py3-none-any.whl`

+After this command has successfully run, it should be installed and ready to run.

+### Installing From Source Code
+To install, run the following at the root level of this repository:

+`pip install .`

 After this command has successfully run, it should be installed and ready to run.